What You Need to be Eligible for Arizona Long Term Care System?

 If your income is currently too high, there are some options available that might help you to reach qualifying levels.
 First, you may be able to transfer some income to a non-benefit spouse for the purposes of the income test.
 Further, you may be able to set up a specialized type of trust to preserve eligibility.
 As both of these strategies can be complicated, it is best to seek professional help.

 Beyond monthly income limits, the ATLCS also uses a resource test.
-To be eligible for coverage through the program, you must have no more than $2,000 (individual) or $4,000 (married couple) in countable assets.
+To be eligible for coverage through the program, you must have no more than $2,000 as an individual in countable assets.
 To be clear, certain assets are exempt from this test.
 For example, the value of a primary home—up to a certain amount—and the value of a primary vehicle may be excluded from the calculation for asset limit.

 “A common misconception is that the state is going to take your house, and you’re not allowed to have anything,” Taylor says.
 “While in some cases that is true, it isn’t always true.
 Working with any attorney can give you some options to preserve your primary residence, and certain resources under other circumstances.”